nuqz/col2xy/README.md

 # col2xy

-This is a simple package for converting colors from the Go standard library and colors specified by RGB color components as bytes into `x` and `y` coordinates on the CIE 1931 chromaticity diagram.
+This is a simple package for converting [colors](https://pkg.go.dev/image/color#Color) from the Go standard library and colors specified by RGB color components as bytes (within range [0-255]) into `x` and `y` coordinates on the CIE 1931 chromaticity diagram.

 ## Visual demo